Handley Page Victor: Operational history

-While the Victor was never permanently based with any units stationed overseas, temporary deployments were frequently conducted, often in a ceremonial capacity or to participate in training exercises and competitions.
-Victor squadrons were dispatched on several extended deployments to the Far East, and short term deployments to Canada were also conducted for training purposes.
+While the Victor was never permanently based with units stationed overseas, temporary deployments were frequently conducted, often in a ceremonial capacity or to participate in training exercises and competitions.
+Victor squadrons were dispatched on several extended deployments to the Far East and short term deployments to Canada were also conducted for training.
 At one point during the early 1960s, South Africa showed considerable interest in the acquisition of several bomber-configured Victors.

-Several of the Victor B.2s had been converted for Strategic Reconnaissance missions following the retirement of the Valiant in this capacity.
-In service, this type was primarily used in surveillance of the Atlantic Ocean and Mediterranean Seas, capable of surveying 400,000 square miles in an eight-hour mission; they were also used to sample the fallout from French nuclear tests conducted in the South Pacific.
+Several of the Victor B.2s had been converted for strategic reconnaissance following the retirement of the Valiant in this capacity.
+In service, this type was primarily used in surveillance of the Atlantic Ocean and Mediterranean Seas, capable of surveying 400000 sqmi in an eight-hour sortie; they were also used to sample the fallout from French nuclear tests conducted in the South Pacific.
 Originally reconnaissance Victors were equipped for visual reconnaissance; it was found to be cheaper to assign Canberra light bombers to this duty and the cameras were removed in 1970.
 Subsequently, radar-based reconnaissance was emphasised in the type's role.
 The reconnaissance Victors remained in use until 1974 when they followed the standard bombers into the tanker conversion line; a handful of modified Avro Vulcans assumed the maritime radar reconnaissance role in their place.

 Both the Victor and the Vulcan played a high-profile role during the 1982 Falklands War.
-In order to cross the distance of the South Atlantic, a single Vulcan required refuelling several times from Victor tankers.
-A total of three bombing missions were flown against Argentine forces deployed to the Falklands, with approximately 1.1 million gal (5 million L) of fuel consumed in each mission.
-At the time, these missions held the record for the world's longest-distance bombing raids.
-The deployment of other assets to the theatre, such as the Hawker Siddeley Nimrod and Lockheed Hercules, required the support of the Victor tanker fleet, which had been temporarily relocated to RAF Ascension Island for the campaign.
+To cross the distance of the South Atlantic, a Vulcan required refuelling several times from Victor tankers.
+In Operation Black Buck three bombing sorties were flown against Argentine forces deployed to the Falklands, with approximately 1.1 million gal (5 million L) of fuel consumed in each mission.
+The flights held the record for the world's longest-distance bombing raids.
+The deployment of other assets to the theatre, such as the Hawker Siddeley Nimrod and Lockheed Hercules, required the support of the Victor tanker fleet, which had been temporarily moved to RAF Ascension Island for the campaign.
 The Victor also undertook several reconnaissance missions over the South Atlantic.
 These missions provided valuable intelligence for the retaking of South Georgia by British forces.

-Following the invasion of Kuwait by neighbouring Iraq in 1991, a total of eight Victor K.2s were deployed to Bahrain to provide in-flight refuelling support to RAF and other coalition aircraft during the subsequent 1991 Gulf War.
-RAF strike aircraft such as the Panavia Tornado would frequently make use of the tanker to refuel prior to launching cross-border strikes inside Iraq.
-The remaining Victor fleet was retired in 1993, at which point it had been the last of the three V-bombers in operational service.
+Following the invasion of Kuwait by neighbouring Iraq in 1990, a total of eight Victor K.2s were deployed to Bahrain to provide flight refuelling to RAF and other coalition aircraft during the 1991 Gulf War.
+RAF strike aircraft such as the Panavia Tornado would frequently make use of the tanker to refuel prior to launching attacks inside Iraq.
+The remaining Victor fleet was retired in 1993, the last of the three V-bombers in operational service.